-Frost Science’s biodiversity monitoring program began at Virginia Key North Point, where Museum Volunteers for the Environment planted over 35,000 sea oats and 3,500 native hammock trees, and have now cataloged over 150 species of plant and animal life.
+Frost Science’s biodiversity monitoring program began at Virginia Key North Point, where Museum Volunteers for the Environment and their partners planted over 35,000 sea oats and 3,500 native hammock trees, and have now cataloged over 150 species of plant and animal life.
 The monitoring program has now grown to encompass all of Miami-Dade County, through the Miami Nature Map.
-Citizen scientists use iNaturalist to catalog their observations of plant and animal life, and these observations are integrated into specific projects like Miami Lizard Watch, a program undertaken in collaboration with the University of Miami.
+Citizen scientists use iNaturalist to catalog their observations of plant and animal life.

+If you can’t join a BioBlitz, that’s OK!
 Anyone can be an iNaturalist observer!
 If you’d like to participate, download the iNaturalist app (Android users click here) and start snapping!
-Join Frost Science for one of our monthly MUVE Volunteer Workdays to collect biodiversity data with a group, or register as a volunteer citizen scientist!
+Join Frost Science for one of our monthly MUVE Volunteer Workdays to collect biodiversity data with a group, or sign up here to get involved!

 Keep in mind these helpful hints:

 - Get as close as possible to your subject without disturbing it